“… the greatest limitation in writing software is our ability to understand the system we are creating.”

 Design is, in my opinion, far and away the hardest topic we grapple with in this class.
 The reasons for this are myriad, and include:

 Of course, the question of what is a “good” design doesn’t have any obvious answer.
 In physical systems, such as bridges, home appliances, cars, etc., we often think about design related to “how long the system works before degrading.”
-That is, the Golden Gate Bridge must be well-designed, because it’s been opened for over 85 years now and still meeting its goal.
+That is, the Golden Gate Bridge must be well-designed, because it has been open for over 85 years now and is still meeting its goal.
 A car is well-designed if it last 200k miles and 10+ years.

 And sure, these things have maintenance costs; the Golden Gate Bridge has had its deck replaced because of salt in the fog corroding the rebar, and I have had to change the oil and do significant transmission repair on my personal car.
 But ultimately, the goal of this maintenance is to ensure that the product operates the same as it did before.